Mo0o0o0oha/Repository1/projects/02_trivia_api/starter/backend/README.md

 }
 ```

-#### POST /quizzes
+POST /quizzes
-- General:
-    - The body of this request contains a category value (can be null) and a list of previously asked questions.
-The response contains a random question from the provided category that is not in the previous questions list.
-Returns a question and a success value.
+- Returns a question and a success value.
-- Sample: `curl http://192.168.1.1:81/quizzes -X POST -H "Content-Type: application/json" -d '{"previous_questions": [], "quiz_category": {"type": "Science", "id": 5}}'`

 ```
 {
    "question":{
-      "answer":"Edward Scissorhands",
-      "category":5,
-      "difficulty":3,
-      "id":6,
-      "question":"What was the title of the 1990 fantasy directed by Tim Burton about a young man with multi-bladed appendages?"
+         "answer":"Agra",
+         "category":3,
+         "difficulty":2,
+         "id":15,
+         "question":"The Taj Mahal is located in which Indian city?"
    },
    "success":true
 }